QingleCheng/Near-real-time-prompt-assessment-for-regional-EQIL/README.md

 # Near-real-time-prompt-assessment-for-regional-EQIL
 Near-real-time prompt assessment for regional EQIL is an open-source package providing a method to perform the near-real-time prompt assessment for regional earthquake-induced landslides
 It was developed in python, C++ and MATLAB language.
-And MATLAB code is compatible with MATLAB R2014a and subsequent versions.
+And MATLAB code is provided by Montejo and Suarez (2013), which is compatible with MATLAB R2014a and subsequent versions

 To launch Near-real-time prompt assessment for regional EQIL:
 - Use python to run the script Four.py to calculate the response spectrum of the ground motion reocrds.